twinkelmann/twinkelmann/README.md

-- 👋 Hi, I'm Tim Winkelmann @winktim
+- 👋 Hi, I'm Tim Winkelmann @twinkelmann
 - 👀 I'm interested in Code, Cars and Game Art
 - 🌱 I'm currently learning Tech Art
 - 💼 I'm also working for my own Company [naito.one](https://naito.one)